THE SWEATY EQUESTRIAN

 • Cold and dry weather makes for lower risk of dehydration and hyperthermia (overheating).
 Endurance vets see fewer metabolic pulls at cool, dry rides – but more lameness pulls, presumably because the horses are moving faster.
 Riders should take care to avoid overtaxing their horses mechanically.
 Also, blankets should be on hand prevent horses from getting chilled when they stop moving.

-• Cold and wet weather is often accompanied by challenging footing, making horses more injury prone.
-In chilly conditions, it’s best to let horses sweat and dry on their own instead of adding water, which can cool him too fast.
-(This reminds me of the time a vet actually thanked me for bringing a dry horse to show for BC on a crisp day ~ he said he'd seen too many that were hosed off and shivering.)
+• Cold and wet weather is often accompanied by challenging footing, making injury more likely.
+In chilly conditions, it’s best to let horses sweat and dry on their own instead of sponging, which can cool them too fast.
+(This reminds me of the time a vet actually thanked me for bringing a dry horse to show for BC on a crisp day.
+He said he’d seen too many already that were hosed off and shivering.)

 • Hot and dry weather makes evaporative cooling quite effective.
 In these conditions, a horse may be cooled using water that is at the ambient temperature.